customerio/amiapp-reactnative/docs/dev-notes/DEVELOPMENT.md

 cp android/app/google-services.json.example android/app/google-services.json
 ```

-But if you want to do anything like push notifications, you will want to follow [Firebase setup](https://firebase.google.com/docs/android/setup) to add a new Android app to your Firebase project.
+But to make push notifications work, you need to setup the project and copy correct file.
+If you are a CIO employee, download `google-services.json` file from Firebase project named *Ami ReactNative*.
+If you are not an employee, you can follow [Firebase setup instructions](https://firebase.google.com/docs/android/setup) to add a new Android app to your Firebase project.
 This will give you a `google-services.json` file to download.
 Save this file at `android/app/google-services`.

 #### Build App - Option 1: Using Command Line